What’s the truth? Should women ask men out on first dates? Is it true that a man is “really not that into you” if he’s not asking you out?

 If you have the hots for the cute, quiet guy in IT, he may be totally into you, but be too shy to do anything.

 So where does this leave a woman with a crush?
 Depends on the guy.
 With guys who are alpha male types — confident, secure, good with women — yeah, if he’s not asking you out, he’s just not that into you.
 Type A men know that they need to ask out women, and are usually adept at doing so.
-However, if you have the hots for the cute, quiet guy in IT, he may be totally into you, but be too shy to do anything.
+However, if you have the hots for the cute, quiet guy in IT, he may be totally into you, but be too shy to make a move.

 And if he doesn’t?